 Aluminum is a popular choice for commuter bikes as it will not rust if it is constantly exposed to foul weather.

 Perhaps the most notable feature of the Continuum Onyx is the belt-drive, designed to keep maintenance levels to a minimum.

 This is a bike built for convenience, so you can focus on your commute to and from work without having to worry about greasy chains and additional maintenance.
-The belt-drive is a Gates Carbon Drive, so it will not rust either.
+Just like on their advanced Priority 600 model, the belt-drive is a Gates Carbon Drive, so it will not rust either.